knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 Where `<namespace>` is the namespace that you want your SinkBinding to use.
 For example, `sinkbinding-example`.

+!!! note
-**Note:** if you have selected inclusion mode, you must add the `bindings.knative.dev/include: true` label to the namespace to enable SinkBinding behavior.
+    If you have selected inclusion mode, you must add the `bindings.knative.dev/include: true` label to the namespace to enable SinkBinding behavior.

 ## Create a sink